Hey! Earthlings! scroll down for toolkit and audio trail

 Jean Atkin – poet and writer

-The project artists will invite people from different community groups to work with them to share stories using writing, sounds, art, photographs.
+The project artists invited people from different community groups to work with them to share stories using writing, sounds, art, photographs.

-The group(s) will learn about local history and nature through walking the land, learning from local historians, sharing oral histories and co-creating art.
-There will be opportunities to share food, stories and music at places in the landscape and at indoor venues.
+The group(s) learned about local history and nature through walking the land, learning from local historians, sharing oral histories and co-creating art.
+There were opportunities to share food, stories and music at places in the landscape and at indoor venues.

-We can show our work in a travelling Cabinet of Curiosity at exhibitions in local libraries and museums.
+We showed our work in a travelling Cabinet at exhibitions in local libraries and museums.

 • Oswestry Iron Age Hill Fort.